Frequently Asked Questions

 Endless indoor and outdoor activities await in popular Traverse City.
 Visit traversecity.com for ideas for every season!

-The Wineries of Old Mission Peninsula (WOMP) is a non-profit trade organization 501(C)(6) that includes nine wineries located on Old Mission Peninsula.
-The WOMP organization is dedicated to marketing the Old Mission Peninsula wineries and wine trail to tourists and visitors of the Traverse City area through collective advertising, branding, media relations, social media, and events.
+The Wineries of Old Mission Peninsula is a non-profit trade organization 501(C)(6) that includes nine wineries located on Old Mission Peninsula.
+The organization is dedicated to marketing the Old Mission Peninsula wineries and wine trail to tourists and visitors of the Traverse City area through collective advertising, branding, media relations, social media, and events.
 In 2001, five of the nine (current) partner wineries came together with a goal of bringing more people to their tasting rooms.
 Chateau Chantal, Bowers Harbor Vineyards, Chateau Grand Traverse, Peninsula Cellars, and Brys Estate were the only wineries on the peninsula at the time.
 In May 2002, the group was officially registered as the Old Mission Wine Growers Association.
 Since then, the name changed to Wineries of Old Mission Peninsula and three additional wineries joined.

-Does WOMP host traditional events each year?
+Does the wine trail host events each year?

 Absolutely!
-From our signature Mac & Cheese Bake-Off that offers the classic comfort food expertly prepared and paired with WOMP wines, to Divas Uncorked featuring a night decadently designed for ultimate pampering, Wineries of Old Mission Peninsula has a number of events that put a spin on traditional wine tasting.
+From our signature Mac & Cheese Bake-Off that offers the classic comfort food expertly prepared and paired with our wines, to Divas Uncorked featuring a night decadently designed for ultimate pampering, Wineries of Old Mission Peninsula has a number of events that put a spin on traditional wine tasting.
 Check out our events listing here.

 Event tickets go on sale 60 days prior to each event.
 Click for our events page.
 Sign up for our e-newsletter here, where we'll share news on upcoming events.
 Keep in mind – some events sell out more quickly than others, so it is always a good idea to purchase early.

-Does WOMP provide GUEST TRANSPORTATION for events?
+Do the wineries provide GUEST TRANSPORTATION for events?

 More questions?
 Send us an email.